CodersCreative/ollama-chat-iced/README.md

 - 🎤 **Transcribe**: Easily transcribe mic input within the application for hands-free use.

-- 🗔 **Panels**: Engage with multiple activities within the app simultaneously using distinct panels.
+- 🗔 **Panels**: Engage with multiple activities within the app simultaneously using distinct panels or split panels into new seperate windows.

 - ⚙️ **Many Models Conversations**: Effortlessly engage with various models simultaneously, harnessing their unique strengths for optimal responses.
 Enhance your experience by leveraging a diverse set of models in parallel.